 Every Camp Has a Story

 Camp Cornish offers 15 acres of forested land bordered by beautiful farm land and river.
 Grounds include Cornish Lodge and a primitive camping area.
 It was established on May 17, 1946, when the deed for the camp was transferred to Mount Vernon Girl Scouts.
-Ten years later, the Mount Vernon Rotary Club built a log cabin lodge on the property.
+One year later, the Mount Vernon Rotary Club built a log cabin lodge on the property.
 In 2006, the club assisted with the demolition of the old building and a new lodge was dedicated on May 17, 2008.

 Knox County Foundation and private donors, The Ariel Foundation and Ramser Arboretum, provided the funds to purchase the campsite.
 All three contributed significantly to the construction of the new lodge on the campgrounds, completed in 2007.
 The Camp Cornish Foundation manages the property.